GeoGebra: Licensing

+GeoGebra Institute, and GeoGebra's creator, Markus Hohenwarter, have provided a license FAQ.

 Community

 The International GeoGebra Institute (IGI) is the nonprofit arm of the GeoGebra Group.
 The institute coordinates research, development, translation and deployment efforts of the GeoGebra system across a global network of user groups at universities and non-profit organizations, as well as provide certification to GeoGebra experts and trainers.